AugustoL/BKCVote/README.md

 `npm bkc-clean && npm bkc-accounts 10 && npm bkc-init && npm bkc-mine`

-2. Go to the simulate view and put a reasonable value to blockStart and blockEnd, you only will be able to add the voters before blockStart equals actual block and you will be able to do the election between blockStart and blockEnd, so choose your values with precaution, the actual blockNumber will be displayed on the right side of the navbar.
+2. Go to the simulate view, you only will be able to add the voters, postulants ans set verifiers when teh stage of the election is 0.

 3. Open the console on browser dev tools, deploy the contract, create the accounts, add the voters, postulants and set the verifiers.
-Simulate the election when the voter as and postulant are added with their verifiers, take in mind you have to simulate the election after blockStart number, once the election is done you can view the results.
+Simulate the election when the voter as and postulant are added with their verifiers, take in mind you have thange the state of the elction before and after simulate and verify the votes, once the election is done you can view the results.

 ## Develop